Synchronizing local and remote directories

 Limitations

-• Old files in remote system persist even if original file is renamed/deleted in local directory.
+with this command because it could be painful to kill the process later. - Old files in remote system persist even if original file is renamed/deleted in local directory.